Freddie and the Dreamers

 Freddie and the Dreamers were an English beat band that had a number of hit records between 1962 and 1965.
-The band's stage act was enlivened by the comic antics of Freddie Garrity, who would bounce around the stage with arms and legs flying.
+The band was well-known for their stage act, which was enhanced by the comic antics of frontman Freddie Garrity.

 History

-The band, formed in March 1962 in West Didsbury, Manchester, consisted of vocalist Freddie Garrity, guitarist Roy Crewdson, guitarist/harmonica player Derek Quinn, bassist Peter Birrell, and drummer Bernie Dwyer.
+The band, formed in March 1962 in West Didsbury, Manchester, consisted of vocalist Freddie Garrity (1936-2006), guitarist Roy Crewdson (1941-2025), guitarist/harmonica player Derek Quinn (1942-2020), bassist Peter Birrell (born 1941), and drummer Bernie Dwyer (1940-2002).
 Although the band was grouped as part of the Merseybeat sound phenomenon centred around Liverpool, they came from Manchester.
 Prior to becoming a singer, Garrity had worked as a milkman in Manchester and bassist Birrell was a shoe salesman.

 They had four Top 10 UK hits: a cover of James Ray's hit "If You Gotta Make a Fool of Somebody", which reached number 3 in the UK Singles Chart in mid-1963, "I'm Telling You Now" (number 2 in August), "You Were Made for Me" (number 3 in November) and a cover of The G-Clefs' "I Understand", which hit the number 5 spot in November 1964.